Code-Jester/GroupProjectReport1-Group9/ADR.md

 Accepted

 ### Context
-The application needs to store worker skills as part of the workforce planning system.
-A worker can have many skills, and the same skill can belong to many workers.
-However, the project also needs to record extra details about each relationship, especially the worker’s proficiency level.
+This is a system we created to collect data on the information and skills of workers.
+In reality, a worker can encompass multiple skills, and a single skill can belong to multiple workers.
+This is a many-to-many relationship.
+Furthermore, the system also stores information on each employee's skills, so designing it to filter data helps provide a more objective view of each employee.

 ### Alternatives considered
 1. Use a direct ManyToManyField between Worker and Skill